A Week In Brooklyn, NY, On A $65,000 Salary

 Related Video:

-Have a money diary you'd like to share?
-Right now, in addition to our ongoing diaries, we're looking for potential diarists along the following theme:
+Do you have a money diary you'd like to share?
+Right now, in addition to our ongoing diaries, we're looking for potential diarists along the following themes:

-Holiday Spending: We want to know how diarists are prepping for the holiday season, one of the most expensive times from year.
-Paying for last-minute travel and accommodations?
-Gifts for family and friends?
-Let us know here.
+1. #TransWeek Diarists: In honor of Transgender Awareness Week (Nov.
+14-20), we plan to showcase diaries from members of the trans and non-binary communities.
+Submit your week in money here.

+2. Couple's Diaries: We want to take a closer look at how romantic partners who live together handle their money together — and individually.
+Whether you're married and live together, are unmarried and live together, or are in any combination of partnership and maintaining a joint household, we want EACHof you to submit a Money Diary tracking your expenses for one week.
+We'll publish both diaries in an upcoming Money Diaries Monday story.
+Submit here.

 Have questions about how to submit or our publishing process?
 Read our Money Diaries FAQ doc here: r29.co/mdfaqs